 Germany is the largest and richest country in the European Union, was absolutely vital to the history of the 20th century, and German literature and film have longed played a central role on the world stage.

 Minor, major in East Asian Language & Culture, International Studies, or FLIT

-Japan is an advanced industrial country, one of the world's largest exporters, but has a culture and language very different from those that most American students are familiar with.
+Japan has a vast economy and is one of the world's largest exporters, but has a culture and language very different from those that most American students are familiar with.
 Learning Japanese will open your eyes to a rich and distinct culture and open doors to international careers.

 Minor or major (Classics)

 Latin literature has been vastly influential, and for good reason; and Latin provides (together with German) much of our English vocabulary.
 Study the language that helped make Rome great.

 Minor, major in Spanish, International Studies, or FLIT

 Spanish is hardly a "foreign language" anymore in the US and is of immense value and interest to any American.
 Learning Spanish will give you the ability to understand Hispanic and Latino culture on a whole different level, while also enriching your career prospects.